mexchy1000/CellDART/README.md

   seaborn 0.10.1
   keras 2.2.4

-## R Wrapper for CellDART using reticulate
+## R wrapper for CellDART using reticulate
-  Please refer to the '/R_wrap/R_example.R' file
+  Please refer to the '/R_wrap/R_example.R' file.
-  All the files in 'R_wrap' folder
+  All the files in 'R_wrap' should be in the same folder.
+  When 'pred_cellf_celldart' function is running, python environment will be automatically installed via reticulate::virtualenv_install

 ## Dependency (R wrapper)
   Seurat 4.0.5